Navyashree-R13/Students-Satisfaction_Survey/README.md

 # Students-Satisfaction_Survey

-Analyzing students' satisfaction about the facilities provided in their institute is very crucial for the marketers and for the institution itself.
+Analyzing students' satisfaction about the facilities provided in the institution is very crucial for the marketers and for the institution itself.

 Below are the insights from the analysis made.